Spain looks set to extend state of emergency after PM musters opposition support

 The parliamentary wrangling on how to orchestrate the exit from the lockdown underlines the divisive political environment in a country that has faced four national elections in four years and where the government must battle for any backing.
 "Lifting the state of emergency would be a total, unpardonable mistake," Sanchez said in a parliamentary speech on Wednesday, adding that the billions in state aid to help businesses and individuals hit by the lockdown were released thanks to the emergency decree.

 Sanchez's weak coalition government has secured the support of the regional Basque nationalist party PNV, in addition to the centre-right Ciudadanos party, which said it would back an extension.
-This guarantees enough votes to approve the decree despite losing the support of the opposition conservatives, the People's Party (PP).
-The state of emergency, which expires on Saturday, gives the government powers to control people's movement.
+This guarantees enough votes to approve the decree despite losing the support of the conservative opposition People's Party (PP).
+The state of emergency, which expires on Saturday night, gives the government powers to control peoples' movements.

+Spain's GDP will contract by 9.4%, the third-highest in the EU after Greece and Italy, while its deficit will be 10.1%, up from 2.8% in 2019.
 The decree will be the fourth two-week extension to the state of emergency.
-(Additional reporting by Inti Landauro; Writing by Sonya Dowsett; Editing by Angus MacSwan)

 - READ MORE ON: